freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-58.english.md

 ## Description
 <section id='description'>

-Set the `y` values for the `instagramLine`.
-Use a "`d` function" to return the value of your Instagram followers for each data point.
+Set the `y` values for `instagramLine` like you did for the other two.
+Use your Instagram followers to calculate the values this time.
 </section>

 ## Instructions